 Recipients marked with a tick will receive an email with the minutes.
-Click a recipient to include or exclude them.
+Click the recipients dropdown and select a recipient from the list to include or exclude them.

 Field to enter a message to email recipients.

-- Attach Minutes as PDF to include a PDF copy of the minutes with the email sent to the recipient.
+- Include minutes as pdf attachment to include a PDF copy of the minutes with the email sent to the recipient.

 - Attach Documents to include a copy of any document attached to the meeting with the email sent to the recipient.
 This option is only available if there are documents attached to the meeting.

-Click Save PDF & Send to create a PDF copy, attach it to the meeting, and send the minutes.
+Click Send & save pdf to create a PDF copy, attach it to the meeting, and send the minutes.

 After the minutes have been sent, you can send them again.
 This may be useful if you have added a new person to receive the minutes and wish to send it to them, or if you have updated the minutes or action items and wish to re-distribute them.

 The other options available are the same as those when you end the minutes.